s2x/ccframework/README.md

 RoadMap
 ===========
-Version 0.4
+Version 0.6
 * Stabilize the API
 * Add some Documentation

+Version 0.5
+* Forms support - a lot work to do here

+Version 0.4
+* Add loadable plugins

 Version 0.3
-* Forms support - a lot work to do here
+* Rewrite routing as tree structure
 * Add ACL to routing
-* Add loadable plugins

 Version 0.2
 * Simple translation module,
+* Add examples of use

+Version 0.1
 * Support of array in request,
 * Switch to ccArray with simple ini (un)serializer,
+* Completly remove yaml-cpp from source - no more boosts needed,
 * Cleanup dependencies and fix automake files.
-* Add examples of use